Our history and vibes:

 In 2014 however her dream did come true, she opened Alterknit Universe just outside of Bristol.
 It was only open 3 days a week, but it was open, and the community that flocked to it was just as supportive, friendly, fun and kind as she could ever have hoped for.
 Named because she wanted to create an alternative to big box yarn shops.
 Since then quite a few of the local yarn shops around Bristol have closed down, and as one of the few remaining, Kim is determined to keep it open and let as many people know we’re here as possible.
 We can't do it without your help, please let your friends know and support us when you can.
 It's so wonderful to bring this space to you, thank you for making it possible!

 We stand out because we care about where our products are made, what they are made from, who makes them and where they will end up.
-We’ve created a friendly and fun shopping environment, with comfy chairs and that good old american-style customer service.
+We’ve created a friendly and fun shopping environment, with comfy chairs and a smile, ready to chat about your project.
 (Friday-Sunday our ‘Soda Shop’ is open, serving hot and cold drinks).

 It’s still a one-woman run business with volunteers lending their time and energy to making it work.
 The shop and Kim’s personal social media (instagram and youtube mostly) attract many other crafty people with hidden disabilities and illnesses.
 It’s a place to feel safe, hold something that been created with love, and remind yourself that we are all striving to be positive and productive members of society.